lydiaYchen/25TrustAI/README.md

-Lydia can be alwasy reached at **lydiaychen@ieee.org**.
+Lydia can be always reached at **lydiaychen@ieee.org**.
 In order to get prompt response about the course, put the email title starting with [TAI25]

 ##  <a name='Learningobjectives'></a>Learning objectives
 - To prepare the base for master thesis.
-- To argue and reason about Trustworkthy AI from the model and system perspective.
+- To argue and reason about Trustworthy AI from the model and system perspective.
 - Generative AI I
 - Generative AI 2
 - RL 1